How does my LyfeVault® VISA® card know what's a medical expense?

 Your LyfeVault Card will only be accepted at retailers that have an active IRS-approved inventory system.
 Your LyfeVault Card will be declined at any retailer that does not have the system.
 If your purchase is declined because the retailer is not a participating member of the IIAS system, you can pay for your items with another form of payment, and then submit your receipts along with a LyfeBank claim form and submit both to our office for payment from your account.

 If my doctor has prescribed or documented a need for an item that is not on the list of eligible expenses, can I still use my LyfeVault Card?

 The IRS approval system will only allow the standard list of eligible items to be purchased using the LyfeVault Card.
 Any items that are not on this list will require a submission via a LyfeBank claim form.
-You will need to submit a receipt for the item, documentation from your medical provider on the item requested for approval and a reimbursement claim form.
+You will need to submit a receipt for the item, documentation from your medical provider on the item requested for approval and a out-of-pocket claim form.
 Upon submission your request will be reviewed for IRS approval.
-If approved you will be reimbursed via check or electronic deposit.
+If approved you will be paid via check or electronic deposit.